lichendu/BigData-Project/README.md

 ## Prediction
-Notice: The picture should contain a single digit number and be in 28px*28px.
+Notice: The picture should contain a single digit number and be in 28px* 28px.
 You can either draw a hand-writing number in a picture or use the testing pictures called "test1.png" and "test2.png".
-Then, Use the following curl command to upload picture. subsitute the [filename] with the name of your picture or the name of test picture.
+Then, Use the following curl command to upload picture.
+Please subsitute the [filename] with the name of your picture or the name of test picture.

        curl -F "file=@[filename]" localhost:5000/upload